Tag: Community

 Annual PNA UK Short Story Writing Contest

-is launching its Annual PNA UK Short Story Writing Contest beginning January 2008.
+The Philippine Nurses Association of the UK and Ireland is launching its Annual PNA UK Short Story Writing Contest beginning January 2008.

 The annual contest is a part of the association’s cultural awareness and Filipino identity promotion program among the huge OFW community living abroad.